DataDog/integrations-core/tibco_ems/README.md

 ##### Create your Tibco EMS command script

-1. The Tibco EMS integration utilizes the `tibemsadmin` CLI tool provided by Tibco EMS.
-In order to reduce the number of calls to `$sys.admin` queue, we batch the queries we make to Tibco in the form of a script.
-This script path, as well the absolute path of the `tibemsadmin` binary, need to be passed to the integration configuration in order to collect your Tibco EMS metrics.
+The Tibco EMS integration utilizes the `tibemsadmin` CLI tool provided by Tibco EMS.
+To reduce the number of calls to the `$sys.admin` queue, Datadog uses a script to batch the queries made to Tibco.
+To collect your Tibco EMS metrics, pass the the script path and the absolute path of the `tibemsadmin` binary to the integration configuration.

-*Note*: The `datadog-agent` user needs execute permissions on the `tibemsadmin` binary.
+*Note*: The `dd-agent` user needs execute permissions on the `tibemsadmin` binary.
+1. Create a file named `show_commands` with the following contents:
 ```text
     show server
     show queues